proxytranslation/user-docs/introduction/getting-started.md

 - is there any Javascript-generated content?

-These issues will require attention, often beyond the primary focus of
-translators: UI fixes and a measure of fiddling with what's under the hood - take those expenses into account when you make your quote.
+If you answered yes to any of those questions, that will require some deliberation, often beyond the primary focus of translators: UI fixes and a measure of fiddling with what's under the hood - take those expenses into account when you make your quote.

-If you are unsure about a functionality on a site, you can always contact our **Support Centre** and we'll help you get an accurate picture of the required effort and costs.
+**NOTE!**: If you are unsure as to how to go about translating a part of a website, feel free to contact our **Support Centre** and we'll help you get an accurate picture of the required effort and costs.

 It is also advised to negotiate the expected workflow with the client at the quoting phase.
 The translation of a website is, in most cases,